Birkenhead Sixth Form College

 Birkenhead Sixth Form College specialises in A Level & BTEC education and is rated as 'Outstanding' by Ofsted.
 In February 2018, TES FE Awards named the College UK 'Sixth Form College of the Year'.

 The college prioritizes social mobility, with its dedication being recognised with national and regional awards.
-The Association of Colleges named Birkenhead Sixth Form College as the winner of their Beacon Award for Social Mobility and Widening Participation 2018/19, while the Sixth Form Colleges Association and Educate North awards have also recognised the College's commitment to social mobility with award wins.
+The Association of Colleges named Birkenhead Sixth Form College as the winner of their Beacon Award for Social Mobility and Widening Participation 2018/19, while the Sixth Form Colleges Association and Educate North awards have also recognised the college's commitment to social mobility with award wins.

 Independent data analyst specialists Alps have placed Birkenhead Sixth Form College's A Level results in the top 10% nationally for student progression for the last four consecutive years, and progress scores in both A Levels and BTECs are consistently in the top in area-wide results.

 More than 50% of results in summer 2019 were high grades of A*-B at A Level and Distinction* or Distinction at BTEC.
 Nearly 90% of students go on to university each year, with a quarter of that figure going to Russell Group universities.
-Many who go onto higher education are the first generation in their families to do so.
-Other graduates have gone onto prestigious apprenticeships with the likes of Unilever and Hill Dickinson.
+Many who go on to higher education are the first generation in their families to do so.
+Other graduates have gone on to prestigious apprenticeships with the likes of Unilever and Hill Dickinson.

-Values

-The college ethos is centered on the values of Positivity, Ambition, Resilience and Thoughtfulness.